dtarudji/SOA12cUpgrade/soacs200.md

 - SOA Design Times in JDeveloper for SOA.
 This can be downloaded from https://bit.ly/2STiSVM

-- Upgrade and move SOA Composites from Classic or JDeveloper to SOAcs on OCI
+- Move Validate Payment SOA Composites from SOAcs on Classic to SOAcs on OCI
-- SOASuite12c_Tutorial.zip, leads you step by step through building a process order application with Oracle SOA Suite 12c.
-The focus today is **to build/rebuild** validatePayment on the new OCI
+- Please review the SOASuite12c_Tutorial.zip.
+The tutorial provides context about validate payment service and building a process order application with Oracle SOA Suite 12c.
+The focus today is **to rebuild** validatePayment from Classic to new OCI
 -  Please download this SOASuite12c_Tutorial zip file from https://bit.ly/2Sm7Xin

 ## Validate Payment: SOA Composites